-- In the first movie, Dr. Evil says to Austin that they are 'not so different' (which also doubles as a comedic Actor Allusion).
+- In the first movie, Dr. Evil says to Austin that they are 'not so different' (which also doubles as a comedic Actor Allusion), and in the second Dr. Evil pulls a Luke, I Am Your Father moment to Austin seemingly just to mess with him.
 In the third movie it is revealed that they are brothers.

 - The Cameo: Many in every movie.
 The first had two (Christian Slater and Rob Lowe) cut in North America but present everywhere else.
 The second has among others, two for the Astonishingly Appropriate Interruption (and the third has another lampshading how this joke is a repeat).
 The third opens with a fake Austin Powers movie filled with these.

 - Carnival of Killers: Among the various killers hired by Dr. Evil are an Asian man named Random Task who uses his shoe to kill people, an Irishman who strangles people with a bracelet with lucky charms on it, and a vaguely Middle-Eastern man who angers Dr. Evil but will just not die.